matloff/TidyverseSkeptic/README.md

-1. The Tidyverse arose from the desire to have a set of packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
+1. The Tidyverse arose from the desire to have a set of packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to theoretical computer scientists.
 The Tidyverse also borrows from other "purist" computer science philosophies, notably *functional programming*.

-2. Unfortunately, the price of purity is (a) increased complexity and abstraction, making code more prone to error, as well as (b) a sacrifice in performance.
+2. Unfortunately, the price of purity is (a) **increased complexity and abstraction**, making code more prone to error, as well as (b) **a sacrifice in performance**.
 Ironically, though consistency of interface is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.